 ICI Homes (Intervest Construction, Inc.)

-Mr. Hosseini was elected to the Embry-Riddle Board of Trustees in April 1999.
-He serves as Chairman of the Board of Trustees, and is Chair of the Committee on Trustees, Executive, and the Facilities and Capital Planning Committees.
-He is also a member of the Compensation committee.
+Mr. Mori Hosseini was elected to the Embry-Riddle Board of Trustees in April 1999.
+Hosseini serves as Chairman of the Board of Trustees and is Chair of the Committee on Trustees, Executive, and the Facilities and Capital Planning committees.
+Hosseini is also a member of the Compensation committee.

-Mr. Jim W. Henderson was elected to the Board of Trustees of Embry-Riddle Aeronautical University in February 2003.
-Jim serves as Vice-Chairman of the Board of Trustees, is Chair of the Compensation committee, and is Co-Chair of the Development Committee.
-He is also a member of the Committee on Trustees, Audit, Executive, Facilities & Capital Planning, Finance, and Investment committees.
+Mr. Jim Henderson was elected to the Board of Trustees of Embry-Riddle Aeronautical University in February 2003.
+Henderson serves as Vice-Chairman of the Board of Trustees and is Chair of the Compensation committee.
+He is co-chair of the Development Committee and also a member of the Committee on Trustees, Audit, Executive, Investment, Facilities and Capital Planning, and Finance committees.

-Led by Mr. Henderson as Chairman and Chief Operating Officer, Assured-Partners, Inc. is a private equity firm specializing in investments in property and casualty, and employee benefits brokerage firms.
+Led by Henderson as Chairman and Chief Executive Officer, Assured-Partners, Inc. is a private equity firm specializing in investments in property and casualty, and employee benefits brokerage firms.
 Assured-Partners, Inc. is based in Lake Mary, Florida.

-Previously, Mr. Henderson served as Vice Chairman and Chief Operating Officer of Brown & Brown and was responsible for its regional Company's Services and Brokerage divisions.
-Jim joined Brown & Brown as Chief Financial Officer in 1985.
-Jim served as a member of Brown & Brown's Board of Directors, and on the company's Executive and Acquisition Committees.
+Previously, Henderson served as Vice Chairman and Chief Operating Officer of Brown & Brown and was responsible for its regional Company’s Services and Brokerage divisions.
+Henderson joined Brown & Brown as Chief Financial Officer in 1985.
+Henderson served as a member of Brown & Brown’s Board of Directors, and on the company’s Executive and Acquisition Committees.
 In addition to his myriad of managerial responsibilities, he personally maintained a portfolio of commercial accounts that generate in excess of $1,000,000 in revenue annually.